midastruth/reader-web/docs/packages/Core/Preferences.md

 ### Provider Props

 - `adapter?`: Optional custom adapter for persisting preferences
+- `devMode?`: Optional boolean to enable dev mode – this will turn every content protection setting to `false`
-- `initialPreferences?`: Optional initial preferences object
+- `initialPreferences?`: Optional initial preferences object – note this will override the default preferences and the dev mode
 - `children`: Your application components

 > [!IMPORTANT]